jnthnch/beat5238/README.md

   > For sports fans who do not want to / don't have the access to bet against sportsbooks.

 ## Solution ##
   > Compete against your friends instead of the sportsbooks.
 It's very difficult to defeat the books.

-## Quote from You ##
-  > Have fun against your friends!
+Most importantly, have fun playing against your friends, play for dinner, pushups, anything.

 ## How to Get Started ##
   > Sign up and start making picks!